Visual Studio Code with LaTeX - Follow-up

 I posted an article about using Visual Studio Code with LaTeX earlier this year and I wanted to do a follow-up with some of the additional extensions that I have been utilizing since then, as well as some of the extra configuration items that I have been using as I have made this environment my primary LaTeX editor.

-All of the extensions that I have added can be found within Visual Studio Code.
+All the extensions that I have added can be found within Visual Studio Code.
 I have also linked the locations at the end of this post since there is additional information located at those sites.

 Extensions